-What would happen if the decision is made to move some operations to the Charlotte, NC LPC and the Charlotte, NC RPDC?
+What would happen if the decision were made to move some operations to Jacksonville NDC?

 If it is determined that operations should be moved, there may be some employee reassignments.
 All reassignments will be made in compliance with the collective bargaining agreements.